Miffyli/ToriLLE/README.md

 - Remove "v0" from env names?
 (Also remember to update the paper)
 - Remove whitelines and check for PEP8

-- Add "replay" folder to pregiven Toribash folder
 - Add documentation about doing replays (about 2.8MB for 1000 steps)
+- Add replay saving for envs

+- Check whitepaper experiments

-### Feature/soon-to-be-done TODOs:
+### Feature TODOs:

 - Make Toribash windows go minimized on launch (increases fps)
 - More gym envs (especially one-v-one combat)
 - Non-deterministic envs: Random starts, no-op starts, etc
-- Add support for making replay?
 - Add rotations to the state representation?
 - Make changing gamemod possible
-- Make Torille pip-installable (maybe even include Toribash binary?)
-    - Permission from hampa to share it
+- Add possibility to play replays
-    - Contents of following directories can be removed:
-        - "custom"
-        - "replay"
-        - "Extra Content"
-        - "customise"
-        - "data/script/torishop"
-        - "data/script/atmo"
-        - "data/script/clans"
-        - "data/sounds"
-    - (500MB -> 40MB)

 ### Some ideas for future features:
 - Add support for custom levels and items (e.g. swords)